FURTHER DETAILS OF SERVICES & INITIATIVES

 Since its launch in 2016, it has now been adopted globally by major airports and venues and in the UK, by many supermarkets, railway and coach stations, leisure facilities, the NHS, a number of police, fire and ambulance services, and an increasing number of small and large businesses and organisations.

 As this is an initiative welcomed by Sea DEEP members, and because the EDAA recognises that some people living with dementia will find it useful, we will be helping to promote the scheme with local businesses and organisations.
 We have also secured a number of lanyards and cards for distribution with money kindly donated for this purpose by Sussex Police.
+Please contact us if you would like to obtain a lanyard for yourself or someone you are caring for.

 For further information, either contact us or visit: